-One additional member of key management personnel left employment in November 2023.
-Total renumeration for this member of staff for the period of employment was £45,986.
+One key management personnel left employment during the year.
+The total renumeration for this member of staff for the period of employment was £103,652.

-At the end of July 2023, there are eight key management personnel roles.
-Due to staff staff turnover and restructuring of responsibilities, the table and note above illustrates that 11 individuals undertook these roles.
+During 2023, there were eight key management personnel roles.
+Due to staff staff turnover and restructuring of responsibilities, the table above illustrates that 10 individuals undertook these roles during the period.